qcif-training/singularity-containers/_episodes/13-bio-example-host.md

 We'll be running a BLAST (Basic Local Alignment Search Tool) example with a container from [BioContainers](https://biocontainers.pro).
 BLAST is a tool bioinformaticians use to compare a sample genetic sequence to a database of known sequences; it's one of the most widely used bioinformatics packages.
 This example is adapted from the [BioContainers documentation](http://biocontainers-edu.biocontainers.pro/en/latest/running_example.html).

-We're going to use an image for the most recent BLAST version from the `quay.io` registry, *i.e.* `quay.io/biocontainers/blast:2.9.0--pl526h3066fca_4`.
+We're going to use an image for the most recent BLAST version from the `quay.io` registry, *i.e.* `quay.io/biocontainers/blast:2.9.0--pl526he19e7b1_7`.
 First, we'll pull the image.
 This should take a few minutes (unless you had pulled the image in advance):

 ```
+$ cd $TUTO/data/blast
-$ singularity pull docker://quay.io/biocontainers/blast:2.9.0--pl526h3066fca_4
+$ singularity pull docker://quay.io/biocontainers/blast:2.9.0--pl526he19e7b1_7
 ```
 {: .bash}